starkbank/sdk-python/README.md

 pip install starkbank
 ```

-To install from source, run:
+To install from source, clone the repo and run:

 ```sh
 python setup.py install